sajibcse68/MyDailyLearn/blockchain/overview.md

 wallet is also known as a `JBOK` wallet, from the phrase **“Just a Bunch of Keys.”**

 2. `deterministic wallet`: where all the keys are `derived from a single master key`, known as the `seed`.
 All the keys in this type of wallet are related to each other and can be generated again if one has the original `seed`.
 To make deterministic wallets slightly `more secure against data-loss accidents`, such as having your `phone stolen` or dropping it in the toilet, the seeds are often encoded as a `list of words` (in English or another language) for you to write down and use in the event of an accident.
 These are known as the `wallet’s mnemonic code words`.

+## Transactions

+Transactions are `signed` messages originated by an externally owned account, transmitted by the Ethereum network, and recorded on the Ethereum blockchain.
+Ethereum is a `global singleton state machine`, and transactions are what make that state machine `“tick,”` changing its state.
+Contracts don’t run on their own.
+Ethereum doesn’t run autonomously.
+Everything `starts with a transaction`.

+### The Structure of a Transaction

+`A transaction is a serialized binary message` that contains the following data:

+- `Nonce:` A sequence number, issued by the originating EOA, used to prevent message replay
+- `Gas Price:` The price of gas (in `wei`) the originator is willing to pay
+- `Gas Limit:` the maximum amount of gas the originator is willing to buy for this transaction
+- `Recipient:` The destination Ethereum address
+- `Value:` The amount of ether to send to the destination
+- `Data:` The variable-length binary data payload

+you may notice there is no “from” data in the address identifying the originator EOA.
+That is because the EOA’s public key can be derived from the v,r,s components of the ECDSA signature.
+The address can, in turn, be derived from the public key.
+When you see a transaction showing a “from” field, that was added by the software used to visualize the transaction.
+Other metadata frequently added to the transaction by client software includes the block number (once it is mined and included in the blockchain) and a transaction ID (calculated hash).
+Again, this data is derived from the transaction, and does not form part of the transaction message itself.